idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/VolumetricLocking.md

 ## Usage

-Volumetric locking correction is set to false by default in tensor mechanics.
-When dealing with problems involving plasticity or incompressible materials, it can be turned on by setting `volumetric_locking_correction=true` in both the stress divergence kernel and the strain calculator or in the Tensor Mechanics master action.
+Volumetric locking correction is set to false by default in solid mechanics.
+When dealing with problems involving plasticity or incompressible materials, it can be turned on by setting `volumetric_locking_correction=true` in both the stress divergence kernel and the strain calculator or in the Solid Mechanics quasi-static physics.

 When volumetric locking correction is turned on, using a SMP preconditioner with coupled displacement variables may help with convergence.
 For a 3-D problem with only displacement as unknown variables, the following pre-conditioner block may be used:

-!listing modules/tensor_mechanics/test/tests/finite_strain_elastic/elastic_rotation_test.i
+!listing modules/solid_mechanics/test/tests/finite_strain_elastic/elastic_rotation_test.i
          start=Preconditioning
          end=Executioner